-Servo tracks on this picture shown w/o space in between but all tracks have some space between each other.
-Imaging that shown tracks include actual tracks and the empty space.
+Servo tracks on this picture are shown without space in between them but all tracks have some space between each other.

-For example, drive needs to stay in the middle of Servo Track N: Signal A should be read with half amplitude, considering increasing amplitude when head moves to the right off the track.
-Signal B should be read with half amplitude considering increasing amplitude when head moves to the left off the track.
-Signal C should have full amplitude and Signal D should have amplitude close to nothing.
-Thatís how drive knows current heads position.
+For example, drive would like to stay in the middle of the Servo Track N+1: Signal A should be read with half of the amplitude, considering increasing amplitude when the head moves to the left off the track (to the top of the picture).
+Signal B should be read with half amplitude considering increasing amplitude when head moves to the right off the track (to the bottom of the picture).
+Signal C should have amplitude close to nothing and Signal D should have full amplitude.
+That's how the drive knows current heads position.

-Now letís talk about data.
+Now let's talk about data.
 How drive stores it?
-The user data stored in data sectors and data sectors grouped in data tracks.
+The user data is stored in data sectors and data sectors are grouped to data tracks.

 Next picture shows how a data sector would look on a modern HDD:

 AGC preamble is used for Automatic Gain Control.
 Sync Mark is a special field with constant digital info in it.
-Because itís a predetermined field and itís the same in all data sectors drive can use this to tune up PRML decoder (Modern hard drives use PRML encoding/decoding to store data on platters) also drive knows that data goes right after sync mark and drive uses it for data decoding synchronization.
-User data may be followed by several fields, in this sector data followed by DIF - Data Integrity Field, IOEDC Ė Input/Output Error Detection Code and ECC Ė Error Correction Code.
-Data sector may be closed by padding field.
+Because it's a predetermined field and it's the same in all data sectors drive can use this to tune up PRML decoder (Modern hard drives use PRML encoding/decoding to store data on platters) also drive knows that data goes right after sync mark and drive uses it for data decoding synchronization.
+User data may be followed by several fields, in this sector data followed by DIF - Data Integrity Field, IOEDC - Input/Output Error Detection Code and ECC - Error Correction Code.
+Data sector may be closed by a padding.

-ECC detects and corrects on the fly (If possible) errors which may occur when drive reads data sector from platterís surface.
+ECC detects and corrects on the fly (if possible) errors that may occur durung data sector read from platter's surface.

-IOEDC field checks data when it goes from driveís formatter (R/W system) then through de-scrambler until it outs driveís cache memory and goes to driveís interface frame buffer.
+IOEDC field checks data when it goes from drive's formatter (Read/Write system) then through de-scrambler until it outs drive's cache memory and goes to drive's interface frame buffer.

-DIF field checks data when it goes from the frame buffer then through interface cable and finally to the host (DIF check available only on certain interfaces, like SAS or FC).
-And even for more data protection drive generates CRC when data goes out of the frame buffer and through the cable.
-All modern interfaces support this CRC check feature.
-This CRC is not written into data sector but generated on the fly.
+DIF field checks data when it goes from the frame buffer then through interface cable and finally to the host (DIF check is available only on certain interfaces, like SAS or FC).
+And for even more data protection, the drive generates CRC when data goes out of the frame buffer and through the cable.
+All modern interfaces support the CRC check feature.
+This CRC is not written into a data sector but generated on the fly.

-As you see you never can be too paranoid to protect your data.
+As you see one can never be too paranoid to protect data.

-When host sends data to a drive to write, the actual data will not be written as is.
+When a host computer sends data to a drive to write, the actual data will not be written as is.
 It will be scrambled.
 Usually that would mean data will go through randomizer and RLL encoder, why?
-Letís imaging that you want to write one sector with only zeroes inside and letís imaging drive writes it as is and then trying to read it back.
-And here is the problem Ė drive may lose synchronization when reading signal is not changing for a long period of time, drive will become blind and will fail to read data.
-To fix such a problem drive uses RLL encoder.
-RLL encoder mixes up data with redundant info and makes sure that critical for sync bunch of bits never occur.
-Randomizer before RLL encoding makes driveís life easier and drive can use less complex RLL encoders.
+Let's imaging that a drive would like to write one sector with only zeroes inside and let's imaging the drive writes it as is and then tries to read it back.
+And here is the problem - drive may lose synchronization when reading a signal that is not changing for a long period of time, the drive will become blind and will fail to read data.
+To fix this problem drive uses an RLL encoder.
+The RLL encoder mixes up data with redundant information and makes sure that a bunch of bits fatal for synchronization would never occur.
+Randomizer before RLL encoding makes drive's life easier and the drive can use less complex RLL encoders.

-Same thing about data tracks some heads can write with larger TPI but some wonít and modern hard drives may use different TPI for different heads in different zones, such feature called Variable Tracks Per Inch or VTPI.
-Having VTPI on a drive means that empty space between data tracks varies from head to head and zone to zone and that leads to a logical conclusion Ė centers of servo tracks and data tracks do not match.
+Same thing about data tracks some heads can write with larger TPI but some won't and modern hard drives may use different TPI for different heads in different zones, such feature is called Variable Tracks Per Inch or VTPI.
+Having VTPI on a drive means that empty space between data tracks varies from head to head and zone to zone and that leads to a logical conclusion - centers of servo tracks and data tracks do not match.

 Take a look on the following picture: